News

 At $7.38 per person, this is the most expensive Fourth of July cookout since Farm Bureau began tracking costs in 2016.
 However, after adjusting for inflation, cookout costs have remained relatively stable in recent years and remain below the previous peak reached in 2022.

-Cookout costs varied by where you live in the U.S. Georgia had 19 people participate in the survey.
+Cookout costs varied by where survey participants live in the U.S. Georgia had 19 survey participants.
 Their survey results show the average cost for the cookout ingredients to be 59 cents higher at $74.41 for 10 guests or $7.44 per person.
 The average cost of the cookout in AFBF’s Southern Region is $72.08.
 Shoppers in AFBF’s Western Region had an average cost of $80 for the cookout ingredients while shoppers in the Midwest paid an average of $71.45 and shoppers in the Northeast paid an average of $71.35.

 “Families across the country are dealing with higher prices for many expenses including groceries,” said American Farm Bureau Federation Economist Dr. Faith Parum.
 “As you look at the purchasing power of the dollar, however, it has remained relatively stable when it comes to food.
 America’s families spend less of their disposable income on food than most other nations and we enjoy one of the most abundant, affordable and safe food supplies in the world.”